celloexpressions/dynamic-seventeen/readme.txt

 The following items are planned for future releases:
 * Selective refresh previewing in the customizer, on a per-item level.
 * Visible edit shortcuts for each item in the customize preview.
+* Add support for starter content, extending the Twenty Seventeen selections with a front page content menu.
+See https://core.trac.wordpress.org/ticket/39109.